severin-lemaignan/wizme-comicrelief/comic-relief-proposal.md

   had very limited need (and opportunity) to tell someone else the story of their daily lives in a rich and detailed manner -- something that is however expected from them when seeking asylum.
-- Besides, asylum seekers are usually constantly requested to prove and demonstrate how genuine their story is, having to re-tell over and over again the same (often traumatic) recount of their journey.
-Compound with stress and exhaustion, this often lead to small inconsistencies in the narration, that might be picked up to dismiss whole cases.
-In these situations, the balance of powers is gravely titled in favour of the law enforcement agencies, with little options for appeal.
+- asylum seekers are requested to tell their story multiple times on their pathway to asylum.
+They will have to recount over and over again the same, often traumatic, journey.
+Compounded with stress and exhaustion, this often lead to small inconsistencies in the narration, that might be picked up to dismiss the whole case.
+In these situations, the balance of powers is gravely titled in favour of the law enforcement agencies, with little options for the children to appeal.
 - the Refugee Convention is about assessing vulnerability of children if they were to return to their home country.
 As such most of the interviews while requesting asylum are about assessing/measuring weaknesses/vulnerabilities of